 Penalties: None.
 It’s “voluntary, but compliance is expected.”

-- New Mexico: All travelers arriving in New Mexico, or returning residents, “from states deemed high-risk based on COVID-positivity rates” (nearly everywhere, currently exempting only a handful of states and Washington, D.C., considered low-risk) are required to self-quarantine for two weeks or the length of their stay, with exemptions for first responders and other essential workers.
+- New Mexico: All travelers arriving in New Mexico, or returning residents, “from states deemed high-risk based on COVID-positivity rates” (as depicted on this map) are required to self-quarantine for two weeks or the length of their stay, with exemptions for first responders and other essential workers.
 Anyone quarantining “may only leave a residence or place of lodging to receive medical care.”
 Those passing through the state are asked to only stop for essential activities like pumping gas or buying food.

 Penalties: Apparently none so far, though the executive order declares that those who don't comply “shall be subject to involuntary isolation or quarantine."